SharePoint/sp-dev-docs/docs/general-development/sharepoint-2019-development-platform.md

 * "Tenant" properties
 * Custom modern themes for communication site or modern team site

-You should always have the latest SharePoint Framweork version installed and choose the target environment for the newly created solution to be **SharePoint 2019**.
+You should always have the latest SharePoint Framework version installed and choose the target environment for the newly created solution to be **SharePoint 2019**.
 This will create you an optimal solution structure with the matching SharePoint Framework version for SharePoint 2019.

 Visual Studio 2017 v15.9 or includes SharePoint 2019 tooling extensions for SharePoint add-ins, farm solutions and sandbox solutions.